debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 Wow, PC1 is very accurate at predicting the actual standings!
 Is this a mere coincidence?
 Yes and no. We were both careful and lucky.

-### Coincidence is just being careful and lucky
+### Is coincidence just being careful and lucky?

 The league calculates the points for every team using the following equation (three points for a win, one for a draw, and none for losses or goals scored/conceded):

 *point = 3W + 1D + 0L + 0GF + 0GA*

-It also employs tiebreaks when two or more teams have the same points.
+It also uses tiebreakers when two or more teams have the same number of points.
 Goal difference (GF minus GA) is the first tiebreak.
 If the teams are still tied, GF is taken into account.

 The PC1 score equation resembles this ranking criterion.
 This happens partly for two reasons: